Welcome to the KidWind Challenge!

 This is a completely separate competition conducted online and does not include materials supplied by Willow Bend.
 Additionally, teams participating in the REcharge lab's online competitions are not eligible for prizes or awards at the Flagstaff Youth Climate Summit.

-The Flagstaff Youth Climate Summit is a one-day gathering on April 16, 2019 at The Arboretum of Flagstaff that will bring together young climate leaders, and serve as the culminating event of the KidWind Challenge.
-The Summit will include project presentations from participants in the Climate Action Challenge, the KidWind Challenge, and the Solar Structure Challenge.
+The Flagstaff Youth Climate Summit is a one-day gathering in April at The Arboretum of Flagstaff that brings together young climate leaders, and serve as the culminating event of the Solar Structure Challenge.
+The Summit includes project presentations from participants in the Climate Action Challenge, the KidWind Challenge, and the Solar Structure Challenge.

 The Summit will include: